Orange-OpenSource/hurl/docs/capturing-response.md

 ```

 XPath captures are not limited to node values (like string, or boolean); any
-valid XPath can be captured and assert with variable asserts.
+valid XPath can be captured and asserted with variable asserts.

 ```hurl
 # Test that the XML endpoint return 200 pets